2. Normative References

 Supervision Process

-Process performed by a Supervisory Body to review and ensure proper functioning of the Wallet Provider and other relevant actors.
+Process by a Supervisory Body to review and ensure proper functioning of the Wallet Provider and others.
+Aligned with ARF 1.10.

 Technical Solutions